 As a leading, global talent partner for a diverse range of businesses, PeopleScout’s RPO solutions have long been designed to amplify employer brands with a recruitment approach that focuses on an enhanced candidate experience.
-The missing talent can be won by placing the employee experience at the heart of your talent strategy and I’m proud to say we in Q1 2022 are re-delivering hundreds of employees each month into consumer and retail sectors for our client partners in the UK, with fulfilment trending positively each month.
+The missing talent can be won by placing the employee experience at the heart of your talent strategy, and I’m proud to say in Q1 2022 we are re-delivering hundreds of employees each month into the consumer and retail sectors for our client partners in the UK, with fulfilment trending positively each month.